“How long do SD cards last?” is a common question, especially for people who are growing their digital photo collections.

 The lifespan of SD cards varies by brand and capacity, but as a general rule, most SD cards are projected to last 10 years.
 That said, it’s important to note that SD cards that get heavy use may die out sooner than they’re supposed to.

-The short answer is that no one knows for sure how long an SD card will last because there are so many variables involved.
 However, it’s safe to say that if you’re an average user, you can expect the card to work for at least 10 years.
 If you’re a professional photographer who deals with large amounts of data daily, you may need to replace your cards more frequently.

-According to SD Association
+According to the SD Association

 According to the SD Association (the governing body of the SD Card Standard), most SD cards are supposed to last for 10 years before they start showing signs of failure.
 SD cards are durable, but they’re not indestructible.
 The key to getting the most out of your SD card is to treat it right.